-So, we have gone all out to provide all the reasoning for our rankings, complete with different tiers and tips for finding the bosses and dealing with them once you meet them.
+So, we have gone out to provide all the reasoning for our rankings, complete with different tiers and tips for finding the bosses and dealing with them once you meet them.

-17. King Slime
+19. King Slime

-The main challenges with King Slime come with all of the little slimes that he spawns.
-He can also teleport around and can surprise players when he jumps exceptionally high.
+The main challenges with King Slime come with all of the little slimes he spawns.
+He can also teleport around and surprise players when he jumps exceptionally high.
 However, even at the most formidable difficulties, he is countered by laying out ropes over top of him and jumping between them.

 You can walk around over the top of him at a certain height, ignoring his damage completely.
 This nets him into the relatively free category and likely the spot as the easiest boss in the game.

 The final boss of the Jungle Temple can only be found within the said temple.
 It can only be defeated after you beat Plantera even though there are exploits to fight him first.
 You need to use a Lizard Power Cell at the Lizard Altar to fight him.

 As long as you have a power cell in your inventory, you can use your open-door command on the altar to gain access.
 Defeating the Golem causes the Cultist to spawn at the dungeon entrance on all the updated platforms.

 Despite being found relatively late into the game, the Golem boss is one of the easiest ones you will face.
 His attacks are easy to dodge, and he is instead ground-restricted, similar to King Slime.
 He has plenty of issues hitting players who can move in and out at an adept rate.

 Finally, he can’t move through blocks and is very slow.
 You will have to watch out because his attacks scale up as the fight gets longer, and he has to be fought in a pretty closed-off area.
 His most challenging attack comes when he detaches his head, and it will move through walls while rapidly shooting at the player.